JPMorgan Chase & Co.

 What are the main risks of holding JPM?

-Based on the provided information, here are the key risks of holding JPMorgan Chase (JPM), ordered by importance.
+Based on the provided information, here are the key risks of holding JPMorgan Chase (JPM) stock, ordered by importance:

 What is the price forecast for JPM in 2026?

-Based on JPMorgan Chase's robust fundamentals and industry leadership, here is a forecast through 2026.
+Based on the provided fundamental analysis and industry position, here is a JPM stock forecast for 2026.